ultimatedotfiles/strap/README.md

 git checkout tags/1.0.2
 ```

-#### Strap Plugin Identifier without `@version`
+#### Strap Package Resolution Without `:package-version`

-If there is not a `@version` suffix in a `strap-plugin-id`, a `@version` value of `@LATEST` will be assumed and the
+If there is not a `:package-version` suffix in a `strap-package-id`, a `:package-version` value of `:HEAD` will be
-git repository's default branch will be used as the plugin source.
+assumed and the git repository's default branch will be used as the package source.

-For example, consider the following Strap plugin id:
+For example, consider the following Strap package id:

-    https:://github.com/acme/hello
+    com.github.acme:hello

-This indicates the plugin source code will be obtained by (effectively) running:
+This indicates the package source code will be obtained by (effectively) running:

 ```bash
 git clone https://github.com/acme/hello